csandfeld/CHSAKeyChain/README.md

 # CSKeyChain
-A PowerShell module with a set of cmdlets to handle storing credentials in a keyring file (CliXml)
+A PowerShell module with a set of functions to handle storing credentials in a keyring file (CliXml)